 Many people know avocado is rich in fats, but monounsaturated fat is actually good for you.
 Why?
 Because this kind of fat helps the body regulate how much sugar enters the bloodstream, which in turn prevents blood sugar spikes.

 To prevent stocking up on too much calories, try not to eat more than a quarter of an avocado with each meal.

-Another flavorful food favorite, oranges and grapefruits provide many health benefits.
-Oranges can help to protect against cancer, kidney diseases, and heart disease.
+A flavorful food favorite, oranges and grapefruits provide many health benefits.
+Oranges can help to protect against cancer, and heart disease.
 They also help to lower the risk of viral infections.

 But most importantly, researchers in China determined that two nutrients found in some citrus fruits (naringin and neohesperidin) helps to reduce blood sugar levels, while helping the body to better break down sugar into energy.